hex108/leetcode/NOTES.md

 e.g. if record[0 ...
 3] = {8, 7, 6, 5} and max_steps = 4, then we find A[4] = 8, then we set A[0] = 4, and max_steps = 0 becuase we are searching backward, if it could reach A[5] or A[6], it must could reach A[4], there will be short steps if we choose reaching last index through A[4], so the steps after A[4] is not useful.

 Then we could use binary search to search record.
 For every A[i], we just need to search `A[i] + i` in the record, the index in `record` + 1 is the steps for A[i].

+How do I get the above solution?
+It is just "Think it in a normal way, then try to optimise it".